 1. Designing Effective NPS Surveys

 Creating effective NPS surveys is the foundation of gathering meaningful patient feedback.
-Follow these steps to design a survey that captures the essential NPS metric and provides deeper insights into patient experiences and preferences:
+To gather deeper insights into patient experiences and preferences, you need to:

 -